 It's crucial to emphasize confidentiality surrounding gender issues when educating school staff.
 The classroom should also be a space that protects a student’s transgender identity should they wish to do so.
 Teachers can wait to decorate rooms with students’ names until they get to know their students.
 Attendance lists can be edited so that a substitute teacher or other staff person can use the student's proper name and pronouns.

 Be sure that inclusive spaces extend beyond the classroom.
-Schools with dress codes or uniforms that differ based on gender should consider a less-gender specific dress code, or allow transgender students to wear the clothes/uniform that matches their gender identity.
+Schools with dress codes or uniforms that differ based on gender should consider a less gender-specific dress code or allow transgender students to wear the clothes/uniform that matches their gender identity.
 Additionally, school counselors can help staff and students have meaningful conversations about potentially biased beliefs about who belongs in the lead role of the school play, or as prom/homecoming royalty.

+Pushback from school staff and parents who lack education about gender identity is always a possibility.
+They might ask, “Why should we make these accommodations when there are no transgender students at our school?”
 School counselors can remind other staff and parents that not all students may wish to have their gender identity revealed in the school.
 By fostering inclusive spaces that are free of gender bias and welcoming to everyone, all children benefit.

 Action Steps for Educators